rugbylug/Mycroft-Todo/README.md

 This skill provides a to-do list using the todotxt back-end.
 Therefore this does not rely on any 3rd parties or external services.
 The todotxt file is stored locally on the Mycroft and can be syncronised with tdotxt services including Nextcloud.

-Initial code borrowed from https://github.com/gerlachry/skill-todoist (GPL 3 assumed)
+Initial code borrowed from https://github.com/gerlachry/skill-todoist (GPL 3 assumed) and todoist code removed.

-Uses https://developer.todoist.com/?python#api-overviewapi APIs for creating tasks under a project.

 ## Requirements
+* pip install python-todotxt

-* install todoist-python library to mycroft-core virtualenv
+* install library to mycroft-core virtualenv
-    * pip install todoist-python
 * git clone to skill directory

 ## Language usage

 The following language is planned but mostly not implemented.
-Items implemented are marked.
+Items implemented are marked as such.

 ### Create a list :negative_squared_cross_mark:
 - create a list called SOMELIST